-On October 3, 2014, TriCo completed its acquisition of North Valley Bancorp originally announced January 21, 2014.
-Based on a fixed exchange ratio of 0.9433 shares of TriCo common stock for each share of North Valley Bancorp common stock, North Valley Bancorp shareholders received 6,575,550 shares of TriCo common stock and \$6,823 of cash in-lieu of fractional shares.
+TriCo completed its acquisition of North Valley Bancorp on October 3, 2014.
+Based on a fixed exchange ratio of 0.9433 shares of TriCo common stock for each share of North Valley Bancorp common stock, North Valley Bancorp shareholders received an aggregate of 6,575,550 shares of TriCo common stock and \$6,823 of cash in-lieu of fractional shares.
 The 6,575,550 shares of TriCo common stock issued to North Valley Bancorp shareholders represented, on a pro forma basis, approximately 28.9% of the 22,714,964 shares of the combined company outstanding on October 3, 2014.
 Based on TriCo's closing stock price of \$23.01 on October 3, 2014, North Valley Bancorp shareholders received consideration valued at \$151,310,000 or approximately \$21.71 per share of North Valley common stock outstanding.

-The acquisition of North Valley Bancorp was to expand the Company's market presence in Northern California.
-The customer base and locations of North Valley Bancorp's branches had significant overlap when compared to the Company's Northern California customer base and branch locations.
-This made North Valley Bancorp a very good fit in terms of potential cost savings and future growth potential.
+The acquisition of North Valley Bancorp expanded the Company's market presence in Northern California.
+The customer base and locations of North Valley Bancorp's branches had significant overlap with the Company's then existing Northern California customer base and branch locations creating potential cost savings and future growth potential.
 With the levels of excess capital at the time, the acquisitions fit well into the Company's growth strategy.

-North Valley Bancorp, was headquartered in Redding, California, and was the parent of North Valley Bank that had approximately \$935 million in assets and 22 commercial banking offices in Shasta, Humboldt, Del Norte, Mendocino, Yolo, Sonoma, Placer and Trinity Counties in Northern California at June 30, 2014.
+North Valley Bancorp was headquartered in Redding California, and was the parent of North Valley Bank, which had approximately \$935 million in assets and 22 commercial banking offices in Shasta, Humboldt, Del Norte, Mendocino, Yolo, Sonoma, Placer and Trinity Counties in Northern California at June 30, 2014.
 In connection with the acquisition, North Valley Bank was merged into Tri Counties Bank on October 3, 2014.